 - For supported camera modes, you can now change the aspect ratio of the photo (and photo size) without navigating to Galaxy S10 camera settings.

 - You cannot adjust the resolution of the photo directly.
 You can only adjust the aspect ratio of the photo.
 Each aspect ratio has a fixed resolution.
+You may refer to this guide on how to set photo size on Galaxy S10.

 - New Galaxy S10 camera night mode.